4.80 from 10 votes

 Can I Freeze?

 This Banana Bread Overnight Oats recipe is best served cold.
 If cold oatmeal isn’t your thing, you can serve it warm by heating it in the microwave.
-My preference is cold, but try it out and see which you like better.
+I prefer cold, but try it out and see which you like better.

 Overnight oats should soak in the fridge for 6 hours, at minimum.
 It’s best to leave them in there overnight if you can.
 They’ll taste delicious in the morning.